mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 The property `settings` under the Control Plane `settings` field contains a set of configurations that are shared by both `state` and `feedback` components.
-In particular, there is a property `grpc` that allows to specify the `host` and the `port` of the Fast Data Control Plane instance that expose the GRPC server.
+In particular, there is a property `grpc` that allows to specify the `host` and the `port` of the Fast Data Control Plane Operator instance that expose the GRPC server.

 ---